lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/README.md

     + Input Preprocessing (exercise)
     + Running combinations of models on devices (exercise)
   + Tutorial Step 4: Using the Asynchronous API
-    + Changes made to Tutorial Step 3 for converting from synchronouse to asynchronous
+    + Changes made to Tutorial Step 3 for converting from synchronous to asynchronous
     + Synchronous vs. Asynchronous performance (exercise)